-Parameters tfile (str) - The path for the tar file to generate a log for esm_archiving.esm_archiving.pack_tarfile (flist, wdir, outname) Creates a compressed tarball (outname) with all files found in flist.
+Parameters tfile (str) - The path for the tar file to generate a log for esm_archiving.esm_archiving.pack_tarfile(flist, wdir, outname)

 Warning: Note that for this function to work, you need to have write permission in the directory where the tarball is located.
 If not, this will probably raise an OSError.
 I can imagine giving the location of the log path as an argument; but would like to see if that is actually needed before implementing it...